Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • More expensive energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause annoying sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can create annoying sounds when on and even require air conditioning repair.

 • Make your air conditioner sink further.

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

 If you think your air conditioner is sinking and causing problems, give MPC Heating & Cooling a call at 308-832-4321.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.